 The hon.
 Lady has asked me that question a number of times, and I always find it difficult to answer.
 She will know that my party really tried, but when we produced that White Paper in 2010—when we had a way forward and a set of funding proposals—all that we heard was “death tax”.
 In last year’s Budget, the Chancellor raised the issue of the “death tax” again: he said that it was not an option.
 I wonder how the hon.
 Lady thinks that Labour Members can talk to a party whose Chancellor has ruled out one of the options right at the start, before anyone sits down and discusses anything.
 I think that that is impossible.
-I valued the hon.
+I value the hon.
 Lady’s role as Chair of the Health Committee, of which I used to be a member.
 Perhaps she will write to the Chancellor, and ask him to stop doing that.

 As the hon.
 Lady will know, this is a pattern that has pinged backwards and forwards with successive Administrations.
 I repeat that we must get it right.
 We cannot continue these cycles of political failure.
 We will only solve the problem—particularly in a hung Parliament—with a constructive, cross-party approach.

 I am constantly astonished when Conservative Members talk about a cross-party approach.
 It is up to their party to come up with some proposals.
 When it has some proposals, there will be something to talk about.
-All that we have seen the Conservatives do is abandon all the proposals that they have previously had.
+All that we have seen the Conservatives do is to abandon all the proposals that they have previously had.
 We legislated, in the Care Act 2014, for a cap on care costs and a lifting of the ceiling—the asset threshold—but the Conservatives have abandoned that now.
 They had a set of policies at the time of the election last year, but they have abandoned that.
 The hon.
 Lady needs to speak to her own Secretary of State, and I hope that she can have a constructive conversation with the Chancellor as well.

-I must press on, because we have very little time.
 The Government’s cuts have not just reduced access to care in the ways that I have outlined; they have reduced care quality.
 Cuts mean that there is less good-quality care, which causes great indignity to both older and younger adults.
 The Care Quality Commission tells us that one in five care services—about 4,000 facilities—requires improvement or is inadequate.
-In too many care facilities quality is hanging by a thread largely because of the goodwill and dedication of care staff, but there are times when even their efforts cannot prevent standards falling.
+In too many care facilities quality is hanging by a thread largely because of the good will and dedication of care staff, but there are times when even their efforts cannot prevent standards falling.
 In a recent case in Tameside a care home rated inadequate was eventually forced to close for financial reasons.
 Care home staff were not only not being paid themselves, but they had paid out £5,000 for the food for care home residents, and an agency was owed £37,000 to pay care staff.
 An earlier CQC report had noted that that care provider had been made bankrupt.
 During the time before this home was closed, care quality was scandalously low.
 In 2017 the CQC found that one resident had been left in bed for five months without a bath or shower.
 It beggars belief that the Government think that care home managers in such situations should be given responsibility in the process for assessing a cared-for person’s mental capacity under the proposed mental capacity legislation currently in the other place, but that is what the Bill currently says—even care home managers in that failing home would be given a part in the process of assessing mental capacity—and it seems that the Government will not shift from that.
 I join others in the other place and urge the Secretary of State to pause the passage of the Mental Capacity (Amendment) Bill and listen to the concerns being raised about his proposals, because that is not a role that should be dumped on care home managers in the way the Bill is trying to do.

 The Kirklees Solidarity Economy Network in my constituency is working to establish a community-based care co-operative.
 The model it is developing seeks to demonstrate that a better way is possible by putting people before profit, valuing, rewarding and respecting careworkers, and ensuring that the people receiving care and the workers providing that care have a real say in how the service is run.
 Does my hon.
 Friend agree that we could all look to that model in the future?